utelecon/utelecon.github.io/en/utokyo_vpn/index.md

 ### Q. Will I be able to view internal departmental websites?
 A. No. It depends on the access restrictions of your departmental site.
 You are required to ask your department.

-### Q. Is it necessary to get a new account every six months like a UTokyo WiFi account?
+### Q. Is it necessary to get a new account every six months like a UTokyo Wi-Fi account?
-UTokyo VPN authentication is done with a UTokyo Account, not a UTokyo WiFi account.
+UTokyo VPN authentication is done with a UTokyo Account, not a UTokyo Wi-Fi account.
 Therefore, you can continue to use UTokyo VPN without changing it.
 However, users are required to complete an information security training session, annually.

 ## Regulations (only in Japanese)
 {:#regulations}